SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/github.md

 1. In your project, you pulled from a branch recently and didn’t make any edits to those files.
 When was the last time you pulled?

-### I made edits, but docassemble says I can’t push to Github
+### I made edits, but docassemble says I can’t push to GitHub

 See section about one reason docassemble might not be able to see that.